All right, news roundup information overload hour.

 But I bet you do have a wood stove or you have a lot of fireplaces you're using.

-Well, I have a five of a wood stove.
+Well, I have a wood stove.

-So and I also have a gas heater because the insurance company required it in order for me to get insurance.
+And I also have a gas heater because the insurance company required it in order for me to get insurance.

 Understood.

-You know, look, the bottom line is I I talk about the example of electric vehicles all the time.
+You know, look, the bottom line is I talk about the example of electric vehicles all the time.

-Uh then you have to, of course, uh power up those batteries, and ninety percent of the electric grid happens to be based on fossil fuels.
+And 90% of the electric grid happens to be based on fossil fuels.

-So you're still using fossil fuels to run your electric vehicle, and in California, so you can't even make it up.
+So you're still using fossil fuels to run your electric vehicle.

 So a lot of good that's doing.

-Look, the technology does not exist to be, you know, to to power the electric grid, the needs of our society at any affordable price.
+Look, the technology does not exist to be, you know, to power the electric grid, the needs of our society at any affordable price.

 So unless and until that changes, we are reliant on fossil fuel energy.